I am a human resources professional & internet marketer. I enjoy writing on various topics, including technology and online resources.

 Internet browsers have become a necessity.
-Over the past few years, many have been introduced and they have improved in their functionality and performance.
+Over the past few years, many have been introduced, and they have improved in their functionality and performance.

-In terms of usage, Microsoft's Internet Explorer, which used to be the most popular, has been overtaken by Google Chrome and now stands in second place.
+In terms of usage, Microsoft's Internet Explorer, which used to be the most popular browser, has been overtaken by Google Chrome and now stands in second place.
 In third place is Mozilla Firefox, which has drawn the attention of savvy internet users because of its versatility and amazing add-ons.
-There are other ones out there like Safari and Opera, which fill out the top 5.
+There are other ones out there like Safari and Opera, which fill out the top five.

-However, Chrome, which was initially introduced in September 2008, has quickly risen among the top 3 and has now become the browser of choice.
+However, Chrome, which was initially introduced in September 2008, has quickly risen among the top three and has now become the browser of choice.

-I don't know about you, but I'm not a fan of cluttered-looking browsers.
+Pro: I don't know about you, but I'm not a fan of cluttered-looking browsers.
 This is one of the reasons I like Chrome.
 It's not distracting because all you see is the website you're on.

-One drawback is that new users who are used to something like Internet Explorer may need some time to adjust to not seeing menus and icons at the top of the browser.
+Con: One drawback is that new users who are used to something like Internet Explorer may need some time to adjust to not seeing menus and icons at the top of the browser.
 I personally prefer it that way.

-One of the main reasons I decide to try Chrome was its speed.
+Pro: One of the main reasons I decide to try Chrome was its speed.
 Based on actual tests done to measure its speed, it has an edge over the competition.

 I've tried loading the same websites on both Chrome and Firefox.
 In most cases, there was not too much of a noticeable difference in loading times.
 In fact, the latter loaded some websites a little faster.

 However, I find that Chrome is much better in overall performance.
 As I write, edit, save, and publish my work, the speed of the browser outperforms Firefox.
-I also find that is loads articles faster.
+I also find that it loads articles faster.

-Add-ons & Extensions
+Add-ons and Extensions

-When Chrome was first introduced, one of the main drawbacks (at least for Firefox lovers) was the absence of add-ons and extensions that provide flexibility to the users.
+Pro: When Chrome was first introduced, one of the main drawbacks (at least for Firefox lovers) was the absence of add-ons and extensions that provide flexibility to the users.
 However, in January 2010, Google introduced an extension gallery with over 1,500 extensions.

-Today, there are over 11,500 of them.
+Over the years, that number has risen well past 150,000.
 Part of the extension gallery includes themes that allows users to change the appearance of the browser.

-Though it has come a long way with these features, it's not comparable to the add-ons that are available in Firefox.
+Con: Though it has come a long way with these features, it's not comparable to the add-ons that are available in Firefox.

-This feature is not unique, but what I like about tab browsing in Chrome is its flexibility.
+Pro: This feature is not unique, but what I like about tab browsing in Chrome is its flexibility.
 You can easily create new tabs, move them around, and open them in an entirely new window.
 The New Tab feature allows you to check which tabs you recently visited.
 This feature is useful if you accidentally close one.

 But more importantly, the architecture doesn't cause the entire browser to crash if one of the websites on a different tab crashes.
 The reason behind this is that each tab is run independently.
 This means that one is not affected by the performance of another.

 Other Key Features

-Incognito mode opens up a new window and allows private browsing which does not leave any trace (cookies, tracking, history, etc.) on your computer.
-A Task Manager allows tracking of programs or extensions within the browser so you can examine memory usage and decide whether a specific program or plug-in needs to be terminated.
+- Task Manager: A Task Manager allows tracking of programs or extensions within the browser so you can examine memory usage and decide whether a specific program or plug-in needs to be terminated.

-There is the Omnibox which serves as both an address bar as well as a keyword search box.
+- Omnibox: There is the Omnibox which serves as both an address bar as well as a keyword search box.

-My Experience with Various Browsers
+My Experience With Various Browsers

 A few years ago, I decided to take Firefox on a test drive.
 I was impressed by its functionality, performance, and the array of add-ons.
-I continued using both, but I found FireFox to be much better in comparison to IE.
+I continued using both, but I found Firefox to be much better in comparison to IE.

-I've been doing a fair bit of blogging and writing over the past few years and Mozilla's product became my browser of choice, mainly because of its speed.
+I've been doing a fair bit of blogging and writing over the past few years, and Mozilla's product became my browser of choice, mainly because of its speed.
 Also, there were a few add-ons which made my life easier.
 However, over the past couple of years, I noticed it became sluggish.
 I tried various under-the-hood changes to enhance its performance.
 Initially, they seemed to work, but it would soon return to its sluggish state.

 Benefits of Using Multiple Web Browsers